 Which has better animation and custom UI?+−

-Can I migrate from React Native to Flutter (or vice versa)?+−
+Can I migrate from React Native to Flutter or vice versa?+−

-What about Native iOS + Android in parallel?+−
+What about native iOS and Android development?+−

 Does Ijjad build with both React Native and Flutter?+−